-Through our Sport, International, Academic, Outdoor Education (Glengarry) and an extensive Co-curricular program, Scots boys are provided with experiences of adventure and excellence to extend themselves beyond their wildest dreams.
+Through our Sport, International, Academic, Outdoor Education (Glengarry) and our extensive Co-Curricular Program, Scots boys are provided with experiences of adventure and excellence to extend themselves beyond their wildest dreams.

-Our evidence, research-based curriculum, based on the mandatory curriculum from the Board of Studies and specifically designed for boys, utilises the latest technology to engage students in enriching experiences.
+Our evidence, research-based curriculum, based on the mandatory curriculum from the NSW Education Standards Authority (NESA) and specifically designed for boys, utilises the latest technology to engage students in enriching experiences.

-All Year 9 students participate in a residential outdoor education program for a semester at our Glengarry campus in Kangaroo Valley.
+All Year 9 students participate in a residential Outdoor Education Program for two terms at our Glengarry campus in Kangaroo Valley.
 Glengarry is renowned for providing generations of defining moments for boys as they grow into men.
-Learn more about Glengarry.

-In Years 9 and 10, students pursue their chosen courses (selected in Year 9) and in addition they are presented with English, History and Geography.
+In Years 9 and 10, students choose, in addition to the NESA core curriculum, two elective subjects from a wide range of offerings across the three Faculties below.
+This is a time for boys to explore their gifting and areas of interest in preparation for making an informed decision of their pattern of study for Years 11 and 12.
 A comprehensive Careers Education Program is also introduced in Year 10 to support the boys in selecting an appropriate direction for their senior years at The Scots College.

-In Years 11 and 12, students are able to choose from a range of courses designed to meet their specific needs and interests.
-The College also offers Board of Studies Endorsed Vocational Courses such as Construction as well as access to VET courses at TAFE.
+In Years 11 and 12, Scots' students are able to choose from a range of HSC subject options designed to meet their specific needs and interests.
+The College also offers NESA Endorsed Vocational Courses such as Construction plus access to VET courses at TAFE.

 We encourage the boys to expand their horizons and we can provide them with specialist courses at tertiary education institutions, including Distinction Courses.